How to find the hairstyle that works for your hair type.

 6. Natural Hair Patterns: 4A, 4B

 The ideal look for girls with natural hair patterns that tend to shrink really short after washing is this stretched wash and go hairstyle.
-To re-create the look check out Mini Marley’s curly hairstyle tutorial.
-After you mastered the wash and go, take sections of your hair to create a two-strand twist.
-Then apply hair elastic’s down the length (from root-to-tip) of each twist.
+After you’ve mastered the wash and go, take sections of your hair to create a two-strand twist.
+Apply hair elastics down the length (from root-to-tip) of each twist.
 Leave on overnight and release in the morning to reveal your stretched wash and go style

 7. Natural Hair Patterns: All